denyse-umwari/coa-take-home-challenge/README.md

    node stringTransform.js

 And that's it!
-Please remember to start the repo if it was helpful!!
+Please remember to star ⭐⭐⭐⭐⭐ the repo if it was helpful!!
 Hope it goes well!!